 But as challenging as it’s been, it’s also very rewarding.
 “I really enjoy everything I do,” says Marco, who uses acupuncture but in truth, about 90 percent of his treatments are Acutonics-based.
 “People see a shift they don’t normally get in acupuncture.

 “And I get both physical and emotional reactions,” he adds.
 “Which is one thing I try to stress to my students: You don’t have to segregate Acutonics treatment to one or the other.
 It’s very emotional.
 When you first come to Acutonics from a physical therapy point of view, you don’t focus a lot on the psychological nature of wellbeing.
 Acutonics does.
-And the Oriental medicine aspect of it allows us to have a better understanding of things, too.”
+And the East Asian Medicine aspect of it allows us to have a better understanding of things, too.”

 Acutonics is also one of the few modalities to integrate its patients into the planets.
 Which for Marco is very important.
 “It makes you feel home,” he says.
 “You start to see things from a different perspective.
 It really helps a person to help themselves.
 On an emotional, a spiritual and a psychological level.

 “It balances the energy and you start to feel whole,” he continues.
 “People can see dramatic changes in their lifestyle.
 The outlook in their life is more integrated.”

 Teaching has always been a passion for Marco and he is very excited to be expanding the classes he offers in both Brazil and Portugal.
 He recently taught Level I and II in Portugal and has already scheduled classes there for next year.
 In Brazil, he is teaching Acutonics Level I - November 17-19, 2017 and Level II January 19-21.
 2018.
 In Portugal he is teaching Level I October 19- 21, 2018 (in Portuguese); October 22-25, 2018, Acutonics Level I will be taught in English.
 Acutonics Level III will be held October 26 -29, 2018.
 Marco is also available to mentor students.